PresidentIrina/moemon_international/README.md

 ## What is the ROM Hacking Hideout?

-A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Pokémon.
+A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Moémon.
 Quite a few contributors to the original feature branches by DizzyEgg were members of ROM Hacking Hideout.
 You can call it RHH for short!

 [Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)